PramodhKumar3/System-Design/README.md

 ## 🎬 5.
 Facade Pattern – Media Converter

+**Definition:** **Facade** is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

 🧩 **Use Case (Detailed):**
 A media converter requires calling multiple subsystems (AudioDecoder, VideoDecoder, Compressor).